Perhapsatron

 The Perhapsatron was an early fusion power device based on the pinch concept in the 1950s.
-Conceived by James (Jim) Tuck while working at Los Alamos National Laboratory (LANL), he whimsically named the device on the chance that it might be able to create fusion reactions.
+Conceived by James (Jim) Tuck while working at Los Alamos National Laboratory (LANL), he whimsically named the device on the chance that it might, perhaps, be able to create fusion reactions.

 The first example was built in the winter of 1952/53, and it quickly demonstrated a series of instabilities in the plasma that plagued the pinch concept.
 A series of modifications followed which attempted to correct these problems, leading to the ultimate "S-4" model.
 None of these proved fruitful.

 History

 Early fusion efforts

 Scientists at Los Alamos National Laboratory had a long history of studying nuclear fusion, and by 1946 they had calculated that a steady-state plasma would have to be heated to 100 million degrees Celsius (180 million degrees Fahrenheit) to "ignite" and release net energy.
 This was of vital interest in the nuclear bomb establishment, where the use of a small atomic bomb "trigger" was used to provide the required temperatures.

 Capturing that energy on a smaller industrial scale would not be easy, since plasma at that temperature would melt any physical container.
 As plasma is electrically conductive it was obvious that it could be contained magnetically, but the proper arrangement of the fields was not obvious.
 Enrico Fermi pointed out that a simple toroid would cause the fuel to drift out of the "bottle".
 Several arrangements were studied, notably the stellarator developed around 1950.